bsamseth/Goldfish/README.md

 ```

 Although it is possible to use the text based interface directly, it's
-recommended to run this through a UCI compatible graphical user interface, such
+__highly__ recommended to run this through a UCI compatible graphical user interface, such
 as Scid.